coderefinery/workshop-outro/README.md

 - Bring your group, learn together.

 **If you would like to get involved** in teaching/tutoring/material or even event organization:
-- If you would like to participate as helper or instructor in future workshops, please fill the ["notify-me" form.](https://indico.neic.no/event/135/surveys/)
+- If you would like to participate as helper or instructor in future workshops, please fill the "notify-me" form: https://indico.neic.no/event/135/surveys/
 - You can also write to us, every contribution most welcome
 - If you would like to reuse some of our material for your own workshops, we can probably support you
 - https://coderefinery.github.io/manuals/